Guide

 • The image has a huge empty canvas: crop tightly; empty pixels still count.

-If you are optimizing images to include in a PDF submission, compress images first, then build the PDF using JPG to PDF, and finish with PDF Tools.
+If you are optimizing images to include in a PDF submission, compress images first, then build the PDF using JPG to PDF, and finish with PDF Compressor.

 Real-world examples: choosing the smallest output